 Just because you’re not physically next to each other, doesn’t mean that you can’t do things together:

 Watch the same movie or read the same book and talk about it later (or during).

 Do you remember that old advice – don’t go to sleep angry?

-This advice is critical in a LDR.
+This advice is critical in a long distance relationship.